-8 Jay Howard, Discussion in the College Classroom: Getting Your Students Engaged and Participating in Person and Online (San Francisco: Jossey-Bass, 2015),48.
-9 Howard, 50.
+&lt;sup>8 Jay Howard, Discussion in the College Classroom: Getting Your Students Engaged and Participating in Person and Online (San Francisco: Jossey-Bass, 2015),48.

+Howard, 50.

-- During a Zoom session, poll or survey students.
-In addition to Zoom polling and Office 365 or Google forms, create a space where students can respond to a "key idea" question - assign each student a space to write in.
-You could also screen share a word document or PowerPoint in which each student is assigned a space, then ask them to annotate using the whiteboard feature.
-To track who is responding, you can toggle on the names of those who wrote, or just have students initial or write their names with their response.
-Save the image for later reference. - Using the poll results, you can more randomly call on a variety of students.
-Kevin Kelly, co-author of Advancing Online Teaching: Creating Equity-Based Digital Learning Environments, recommends that we keep track of who we call on during the semester, so that we increase our awareness of potentially gravitating towards the same individuals. - 6.
+- Using the poll results, you can more randomly call on a variety of students.
+Kevin Kelly, co-author of Advancing Online Teaching: Creating Equity-Based Digital Learning Environments, recommends that we keep track of who we call on during the course of the semester, so that we can increase our awareness of gravitating towards the same individuals. - 6.
 "Students respond well to questions with multiple good answers."

 Questions with one correct answer are recitations.
-Develop questions that achieve your goals: openended, brainstorming, hypothetical, role-playing or perspective-taking, evaluation, synthesis, etc. - 7.
-"Students benefit from having time to think before contributing." - Set a timer that gives students time to ponder their response to a question and do not solicit responses until the time is up. - Develop activities or assignments that get students to ponder the discussion prompts in advance.
-For online or in-person, these can be collected through Discussion Boards, Office 365 collaborative Word documents or PowerPoint slide decks, Google slides, Padlet, etc. For example, to prompt discussion on the limits and possibilities of learning history through documentary films, I asked students to share their initial ideas using Office 365 PowerPoint.
+Develop questions that achieve your goals: open-ended, brainstorming, hypothetical, role-playing or perspective-taking, evaluation, synthesis, etc.

+- 7. "Students benefit from having time to think before contributing." - Set a timer that gives students time to ponder their response to a question and do not solicit responses until the time is up. - Develop activities or assignments that get students to ponder the discussion prompts in advance.
+These can be collected through Discussion Boards, Office 365 collaborative Word documents or PowerPoint slide decks, Google slides, Padlet, etc. For example, to prompt discussion on the limits and possibilities of learning history through documentary films, I asked students to share their initial ideas using Office 365 PowerPoint.
 I created a slide deck in which each student was assigned a slide.
-Each slide was divided into four sectors and an open-ended question was posed in each sector.
+Each slide was divided into four sectors, in which students responded to an open-ended question in each sector.
 This preparatory work allowed me to share screen these PowerPoints and then call upon students to elaborate or defend their responses.
 In doing so, I felt confident to call upon shy students to participate, which built their confidence. - 8.
 "Students benefit from expressing themselves in motion and space."

 Physical movement can strengthen learning and memory.
 Examples in a F2F class include solving problems on a chalkboard, gallery walk, rotating stations, "take-a-stand," reenactment, flipcharts.
-How can this be adapted to online? - Provide students with a two-minute stretch or play a short tune and encourage students to dance (videos optional). - Introduce or practice "the 20-20-20 method, recommended by the American Association of Optometry.
-Turn away from your screen, fixing gaze at an object 20 feet away, for 20 seconds, every 20 minutes."10 - Make creative use of the whiteboard and annotation tools in Zoom, allow students to share screen, use Flip (formerly Flipgrid) or other apps that allow students to create graphic organizers, illustrate, etc. which can easily be shared and discussed.
+How can this be adapted to online?

+- Provide students with a two-minute stretch or play a short tune and encourage students to dance (videos optional). - Introduce or practice "the 20-20-20 method, recommended by the American Association of Optometry.
+Turn away from your screen, fixing gaze at an object 20 feet away, for 20 seconds, every 20 minutes." - Make creative use of the whiteboard and annotation tools in Zoom, allow students to share screen, use Flipgrid or other apps that allow students to create graphic organizers, illustrate, etc. which can easily be shared and discussed.
 For example, if the question to be discussed might include a range of responses along a spectrum, create a PowerPoint slide with a line, on one end type "completely agree" and on the opposite end type "completely disagree."
 Have students annotate where they stand, then solicit input on their responses.
-Another example, if you have arguments "for and against," then create a PowerPoint slide with a T-square in which students use the text tool or you type their responses. - 9.
-"Students can benefit from expressing themselves graphically."
+Another example, if you have arguments "for and against," then create a PowerPoint slide with a T-square in which students use the text tool or you type their responses. - "Students can benefit from expressing themselves graphically."

 Herman and Nilson note, students hone their conceptual thinking skills if they are asked to represent them graphically.
 Within Zoom, make use of the annotation and white board tools.
 Have students create posters collaboratively using Office 365 PowerPoint (or Google Slides).
 There are many apps that allow students to create graphic organizers and timelines which can have multiple users and contributors.
-Many of these apps, such as Flip, have a free version for educators.
+Many of these apps, such as Flipgrid, have a free version for educators.
 Office 365 is available to all university faculty, staff, and students.